arushi10/individual/test_prep.md

 Describe PII you have seen on project in CompSci Principles.
 * On previous projects and websites, I have published my full name.
+People also put links to their social media on their projects which might sacrifice their PII.

 What are your feelings about PII and your exposure?
+* I think PII should be kept personal.
+However, I don't think my PII is protected very well as I have published my date of birth and contact information on public website.

 Describe good and bad passwords?
 What is another step that is used to assist in authentication.
+* Good passwords have a mix of letters and numbers.
+They also have a longer number of characters.
+Two-step authentication factors are also helpful in protecting people's privacy.

 Try to describe Symmetric and Asymmetric encryption.
+* Symmetric encryption uses one key while asymmetric encryption uses two keys - a public key and a private key.
+Asymmetric encryption uses public key encrypts

 Provide and example of encryption we used in deployment.